sunng87/handlebars-rust/README.md

 [examples/iron.rs](https://github.com/sunng87/handlebars-rust/blob/feature/iron/examples/iron.rs)
 for how to.

 Run `cargo run --example iron` and visit http://localhost:3000/ to see results.

+I will eventually make this middleware a standalone module, with directory scan and auto reload support.
+But currently it's still difficult to get iron compiled, so this example is placed in a separated branch.

 ## License